pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 every object that it refers to.

-The implementation of `trace()`, since it is called from the GC thread concurrently with the mutator running, must be thread safe and ideally present a consistent snapshot of the state of the data structure.
+The implementation of `trace()`, since it is called from the GC thread concurrently with the mutator running, must be thread safe.
+Any mechanism may be used, even locks if necessary.